hack4impact-michigan/chapter-resources/constitution.md

 			1. Community permissions
 				1. Participate in the election process for the organization.
 				2. Access communication platforms.
-	5. A *second semester senior member* is a member who is in the second semester of their senior year at Penn and who is not an inactive member or a member on probation.
+	5. A *second semester senior member* is a member who is in the second semester of their senior year at Michigan and who is not an inactive member or a member on probation.
 		1. Responsibilities:
 			1. Community responsibilities
 				1. Attend hapens.